It’ll stunt your growth. It’s dangerous. You know it causes arthritis and high blood pressure, right?

 - Neck or spine stress (often caused by lackadaisical form)

 Remember: Your safety is on-par with your lifting form and rest.
-If you’re sacrificing technique to set a PR or overtraining those sensitive joints, debilitating injuries are bound to happen.
+If you’re sacrificing technique to set a PR or overtraining those sensitive joints, you may add yourself to the list of injury statistics.

 Can Lifting Weights Kill You?